kubernetes/enhancements/keps/sig-autoscaling/6107-hpa-decision-trace/README.md

 This feature depends on the HPA controller and the `autoscaling/v2` HPA API.
 There are no new external service dependencies.

+The feature does not introduce new external API calls.
+The HPA controller populates the field as part of existing HPA status updates.

 ### Scalability

 The field stores only the latest decision and one entry per configured HPA